ACCESS-NRI/ACCESS-Hive-Docs/docs/models/run_a_model/run_access-ram.md

 {{ model }} comprises multiple suites: the [Regional Ancillary Suite (RAS)](#ras) and [OSTIA Ancillary Suite (OAS)](#oas) that generate ancillary files (i.e., input files), and the [Regional Nesting Suite (RNS)](#rns) which runs the regional forecast.

 The instructions below outline how to run {{ model }} using ACCESS-NRI's supported configuration, specifically designed to run on the [National Computational Infrastructure (NCI)](https://nci.org.au/about-us/who-we-are) supercomputer [_Gadi_][gadi].<br>
 The example experiment within this page focuses on a flood event in Lismore, NSW on 26 and 27 February, 2022, using `BARRA` [land-surface initial conditions]({{ access_models }}/#land-surface-initial-conditions-source).
 For more details see [Nesting configuration]({{ access_models }}/#nesting-configuration).
-Once you feel comfortable running the model, you can modify it as needed by, e.g., changing the region, the dates, the data source for initial conditions, or the output variables.
+It is recommended to run the following example first without changes.
+Once you are comfortable with running the model, you can modify parameters such as domain position, dates, initial-conditions source, or output variables as needed.

 If you are unsure whether {{ model }} is the right choice for your experiment, take a look at the overview of [ACCESS Models](/models).